Load Up On This Vegetable This Spring

 Let’s delve deeper, shall we?

-1 - Could Help Fight Cancer: In another article I wrote, I talked about how researchers recently discovered how sulfur-containing compounds inside of broccoli might help fight cancer.
+1 - Could Help Fortify the immune system: In another article I wrote, I talked about how researchers recently discovered how sulfur-containing compounds inside of broccoli might help increase immunity.

 If you weren’t aware, the reason brussels sprouts and other cruciferous vegetables have that distinct, bitter taste is because of their sulfuric compounds.

-It’s these same compounds that are helpful at helping fight the formation and spread of cancer.
+It’s these same compounds that are helpful at helping boost the immune system.
 In fact, these sulfuric compounds are believed to be some of the most powerful, naturally-occurring cancer fighters on the planet.

 This is all due to a process where the compound sulforaphane stops an enzyme called histone deacetylase (HDAC).
 When HDAC runs rampant, it’s been shown to allow for the proliferation of cancer cells in the body.

-Since these cancer prevention processes are so powerful, research is underway to see how using sulforaphane-containing foods could help fight cancer.
+Since these processes are so powerful, research is underway to see how using sulforaphane-containing foods could heighten the ability of the immune system.

-2 - Could Help Fight Diabetes: One of the most common problems Americans deal with is keeping their blood sugar at healthy levels.
+2 - Could Help Maintain Blood Sugar: One of the most common problems Americans deal with is keeping their blood sugar at healthy levels.

 When blood sugar remains too high for too long, it creates a problem known as insulin resistance.
 And insulin resistance is a precursor to the formation of the blood sugar disease known as diabetes.